szabgab/rust.org.il/pages/index.md

 ## Next Meeting

-* We are planning another meeting to be held on December 17, 2023.
-See the [announcement](https://groups.google.com/g/rust-il/c/CKtHACcn9es)
+* We are planning another meeting to be held on May 9, 2024 at Microsoft, Tel Aviv.
+[Register here](https://www.meetup.com/code-mavens/events/300144781/).

 ## In person and online meetings